boyter/boyter.org/content/posts/2013-01-10-code-for-a-search-engine-in-php-part-1.md

 So there are 995941 lines in the file, and there are 995941 unique lines in there as well so a unique URL for each line.
 Perfect.

 The other option using the DMOZ data can be parsed using the following steps.
 Go download the content (about 300meg) unpack it and you can begin collecting the links.
-I did look into using grep&#8217;s -o functionality but couldn&#8217;t get it to accept a regex allowing me to pull out just the links I wanted.
+I did look into using grep's -o functionality but couldn't get it to accept a regex allowing me to pull out just the links I wanted.
 I was then going to write a parser in PHP but since Python just eats these sort ot jobs, in end I used a small Python script,

 <pre>grep "http" content.rdf.u8 | python parse.py | sort | uniq &gt; urllist.txt</pre>